robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Point:**

-- Answer: "A `POST` request will create or update something, while a `GET` request will read something."
+- Answer: A `POST` request will create or update something, while a `GET` request will read something.

 </aside>

 ---